digitalrightswatch/digitalrightswatch.org.au/content/blog/the-lawyers-guide-to-privacy-matters.md

 ---
 draft: false
-title: The Lawyers Guide to Privacy Matters
+title: The Lawyer's Guide to Privacy Matters
 category:
   - Articles
   - Tools and Guides